GPS waypoints and routes and Grid References for Round Rotherham

 figure grid ref data.

 Memory Map route files .
-The 2013 route with waypoint names but without the R- prefix is available from RoundRotherham_mmo.mmo, in a form that can be used directly (use it to replace file userdata-Memory-Map-OS-5.mmo or import to the PC version).
+The 2019 route with waypoint names is NOT CURRENTLY available from RoundRotherham_mmo.mmo, in a form that can be used directly (use it to replace file userdata-Memory-Map-OS-5.mmo or import to the PC version).
 Waypoint, Track and Route versions are available in MapTech Terrain format, which can be imported into Memory Map.
 See separate section on using a Sat Nav with Memory Map.

 GPS waypoints in .arf format for Anquet maps.
 GPSU refused to save in .aef format.